zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 In reality, the way the visibility depends on the surface normal is more complicated.
 Take a height field as an example: for shallow view angles, vertical microfacets are more likely to be occluded compared to horizontal ones.
 Fortunately, the issue is not very apparent unless one examines a rough surface at a grazing angle, where, as we have previously remarked, the foundations of the microfacet theory itself are on shaky ground.

 Substitution of Eqn.
-3X into 3 yields a ratio of projected areas (signed to front-facing):
+3X into 3 yields a ratio of projected areas (signed to front-facing; see Fig. 7 below):

 $$ \tag{3Xc}
 \begin{aligned}